philippbayer/r-novice-gapminder/_episodes/04-data-structures-part1.md

 structure* - that is, a structure which R knows how to build out of the basic data types.

-We can see that it is a *data.frame* by calling the `class` function on it:
+We can see that it is a *tibble* by calling the `class` function on it:

 ~~~